How to Give to the Maine Golf Scholarship Fund

 It’s only a game, right?
 Particularly at the amateur level, that’s an accurate comment about the game of golf.
 But for many of us, it’s an important part of our recreational life.
 It is a central element to our busy lives, and we’re lucky to be able to play the game as a competitive escape in this great state.

 In Maine, casual golfers have done more than simply play a game.
 They have created a legacy for the next generation to follow their footsteps along friendly fairways, making the rough more navigable.
 In 1950, members of the Maine State Golf Association established an endowment fund for young Mainers with ties to golf to attend colleges and universities across the country.
+Making a donation to the Maine Golf Scholarship Fund can help us to continue this legacy and tradition for generations to come!

 At any given time, there are currently more than 30 young men and women from Maine receiving help with college costs from the Maine Golf Scholarship Fund.
 Since its inception, more than 500 young Maine golfers have been able to pursue higher education with the help of this fund.
 We invite you to continue this wonderful tradition started back in 1950 by making a donation to the Scholarship Fund today.